 Many studies have hailed the Mediterranean diet as one of the healthiest and most beneficial you can build your lifestyle around.
 From lowering the risk of dementia to keeping your heart beating regularly, we count all the ways this could be good for you.

-Every once in a while, it seems that a new type of diet crops up and promises you the world: losing weight, endless health and maybe even a million dollars and a piece of land on the Moon.
+Every once in awhile, it seems that a new type of diet crops up and promises you the world: losing weight, endless health and maybe even a million dollars and a piece of land on the Moon.
 But one of the best dietary regimes has been here for centuries and even millennia.
 A lot of studies swear by the health benefits of the Mediterranean diet.

 What is the Mediterranean diet?

-The Mediterranean diet focuses around eating the traditional foods of the countries bordering the Mediterranean Sea: Italy, France, Greece, and Spain.
+The Mediterranean diet focuses on eating the traditional foods of the countries bordering the Mediterranean Sea: Italy, France, Greece, and Spain.
 The cuisines are pretty different, but they all have some common elements, like vegetables, fruits, nuts, beans, cereal grains, olive oil, and fish.

 According to the Telegraph.co.uk, to start a Mediterranean diet, you should also integrate more bread and pasta in your daily menu.
 You should also pay attention to the quantity of meat you consume.